 - Uninstall updates and restart your Android.

-- Update the app and check for improvements.
+- Update the app to get the latest version and check for improvements.

-- Alternatively, you can navigate to Play Store and uninstall the app/remove updates there.
+- Alternatively, you can navigate to the Play Store and uninstall the app/remove updates there.

 4. Disable fullscreen gestures

-Of course, make sure that your device is up to date and don’t skip on available updates.
+Of course, ensure your device is up to date, and don’t skip on available updates (Settings > Software updates).
 Also, reporting the problem to your OEM or Google is a good idea and there’s a good chance they’ll provide a fix.

 That should conclude it.
 Thank you for reading and don’t forget to tell us if these steps fixed the problem for you or not.
 You can do that in the comments section below or on Twitter or Facebook.

 We look forward to hearing from you.

 Editor’s note: This article was initially published in January 2022.
 We made sure to revamp it for freshness and accuracy.